Certificate

 Certified by the Carmelite Institute of Britain and Ireland (CIBI)

-The Pathways towards Christ programme is informed by the normative disciplines of Roman Catholic Theology.
+The Pathways towards Christ course is informed by the normative disciplines of Roman Catholic Theology.

-This course is designed for three specific groups.
-Firstly, it is designed to offer Certificate level qualification in the study of Religious Charisms and the Church and in the areas of Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church.
-It is also designed to allow those who might not have a Certificate-level qualification to acquire such a qualification.
-The course makes the heritage of the Church concerning Religious Charisms available at Certificate level across the English-speaking world using a part-time, internet-based mode of engagement/delivery.
+This course is designed to offer a certificate level qualification in the study of Religious Charisms and the Church and in the areas of Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church.
+The course makes the heritage of the Church concerning Religious Charisms available at certificate level across the English-speaking world using a part-time, online mode of engagement/delivery.

-This course will enable participants across the English-speaking world, whether or not they are, themselves, Religious, to deepen their engagement with, and academic understanding of, Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church, according to the modules chosen by the student.
+This course will enable participants, whether or not they are, themselves, Religious, to deepen their engagement with, and academic understanding of, Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church, according to the modules chosen by the student.

 Students will explore, discover and study the essential elements of a theological approach to the Christian life as lived in accordance with a specific Religious charism.
 It will familiarise students with the basic elements of Scripture, Theology, History, Religious Life, Spiritual Leaders, Sacraments and Church that provide the context for this way of life.